KvnFltr/kvnfltr.github.io/_pages/about.md

 ---

 ## 📚 Teaching and Community Contributions
-Starting **November**, I will **tutor mathematics** for first- and second-year students (algebra and calculus).
-I prepare targeted exercise sets, work through exam-style problems, and give quick written feedback after each session.
+Starting **November**, I will **tutor mathematics** for first- and second-year undergraduate students (algebra and calculus).
+I prepare targeted exercise sets, work through exam-style problems, and provide brief written feedback after each session.

-I am the **Secretary-General of Jeunes Français de l’Étranger (JFDE)**.
-I coordinate events and small projects for young French expatriates, manage contacts with partners, and handle planning and follow-ups.
+Also, I am the Secretary-General of Jeunes Français de l’Étranger (JFDE).
+JFDE is a national youth association that represents and supports young French expatriates through advocacy, community programs, and networking.